 There is a market out there for business buyers who believe they can turn around failing businesses and increase their value once again.
 This could be a promising prospect if you are hoping to sell your business.

-If you are hoping to sell a failing business, getting it ready for market is very similar as if you were selling a profitable business.
+If you are hoping to sell a failing business, getting it ready for market is very similar to if you were selling a profitable business.
 However, there are additional considerations you should make.

-If there are outstanding legal issues surrounding your business, most buyers will likely avoid it completely.
+If outstanding legal issues are surrounding your business, most buyers will likely avoid it completely.
 It is important to clear any legal issues first, and then consider clearing as many debts as you can.